A young Pasifika woman leans steadfastly against the bonnet of a boy racer style car, which has speakers mounted on the roof

 May Adadol Ingawanij is a Thai/UK curator and film scholar based at the University of Westminster in London.
 May's research explores histories and genealogies outside the dominant histories of cinematic arts; particularly avant-garde practice in Southeast Asia.
 She is one of CIRCUIT’s 2022 Curators-at-large.

-Legacies is accompanied by the Legacies Reader, a new publication edited by Thomasin Sleigh, which features contributions from the artists, plus fiction and essays from Huni Mancini, Tina Makereti and others.
-The Legacies Reader will be launched at Artspace Aotearoa on Wednesday 21 September.
+Legacies is accompanied by the Legacies reader, a new publication edited by Thomasin Sleigh, which features contributions from the artists, plus fiction and essays from Huni Mancini, Tina Makereti and more.

 Exhibition details